 For those of us who know cholesterol is a vital brain nutrient, and statins rob your brain of it, the realization that statins don’t help your brain is a no-brainer.
 Your brain needs cholesterol to grow new nerve cells and for these nerve cells to work properly.
 And when your brain is deprived of cholesterol, things don’t go so well up there.

-If you’re concerned about Parkinson’s, be sure to add brain-boosting B vitamins to your health regimen.
-Almost all of the B vitamins have been shown in research to be effective at fighting the disease.
+If you’re concerned about Parkinson’s, add brain-boosting B vitamins to your health regimen.
+Most of the B vitamins have been shown in research to effectively fight the disease.

 3. Statins increase risk of type 2 diabetes